worktheclock/replit.github.io/teams/SimpleAutograding-java.md

 In this example, we are only asking students to create two basic functions: `add` and `subtract`.

 If you need to provide more comprehensive instructions you can create a [markdown](https://en.wikipedia.org/wiki/Markdown) file from within the repl by pressing the `add file` button in the files pane and calling it `README.md`.
-Markdown files have two modes, "edit" and "preview", so your students will be able to see basic formatting like links or bullet points and Repl.it will automatically display the `README.md` file when the student opens up the project.
+Markdown files have two modes, "edit" and "preview", so your students will be able to see basic formatting like links or bullet points and Replit will automatically display the `README.md` file when the student opens up the project.

 ![](/images/teamsForEducation/simple-autograding-java/03-instructions-readme.png)

-If you already have the instructions in a different format such as PDF, you can upload the file from your local machine and students will be able to view it directly within the Repl.it interface.
+If you already have the instructions in a different format such as PDF, you can upload the file from your local machine and students will be able to view it directly within the Replit interface.

 ![](/images/teamsForEducation/simple-autograding-java/04-upload-instructions-file.png)

 ## Installing JUnit

 To run the tests, we'll use JUnit.
-Repl.it can import JUnit automatically but you'll need to install the hamcrest library which JUnit depends on.
+Replit can import JUnit automatically but you'll need to install the hamcrest library which JUnit depends on.
 Install it by:

 1. clicking on the package icon in the left menu bar
 2. typing `org.hamcrest` into the search box